 Modern Causal Analysis in the Social Sciences (MAD)

 What is the effect of education on income?
 Has a job creation scheme created jobs?
-Does a low income leads to voting abstention?
+Does unemployment increase the probability to abstain from voting?

 These questions are causal questions: does a change in X cause a change in Y?

-To identify causality, experiments with randomized control and treatment groups are regarded as the gold standard.
-Oftentimes in social science, only observational data which pose obstacles to causal analysis is available.
-As one learns in statistics, correlation in this case does not imply causation.
-But what does imply causation?
-The seminar will cover methods of modern causal analysis that are trying to overcome the problems of observational data and give an answer to that question.
-Specificially, the following topics are discussed:
+To identify causation, experiments with randomized control and treatment groups are regarded as the gold standard.
+Oftentimes in social science, only observational data is available.
+This data poses obstacles to causal analysis and as one learns in statistics, correlation does not imply causation.
+But what does imply causation? in this case?
+The seminar will cover concepts and methods of modern causal analysis that are trying to give an answer to that question.
+In particular, the following topics are discussed:

 1. the concept of causality based on counterfactuals and directed acyclic graphs (DAGs)

-2. two methods for cross-sectional data: regression adjustment and propensity score matching
+2. two methods based on selection on observables: regression adjustment and propensity score matching

 The individual topics are presented in an accessible way not relying on mathematical knowledge.
 Presented methods are applied using real-world examples and applications are carried out in R.